-Invested either directly or through derivatives, in a portfolio of debt securities positively positioned towards Sustainable Debt Securities and debt securities issued by companies and countries that demonstrate improving sustainable characteristics including, but not limited to, debt securities issued by governments and their agencies, state and provincial governmental entities and supranational organisations, corporate debt securities, MBS/ABS, covered bonds and currencies.
+Invested either directly or through derivatives, in a portfolio of debt securities positively positioned towards Debt Securities with positive E/S characteristics and debt securities issued by companies and countries that demonstrate improving E/S characteristics including, but not limited to, debt securities issued by governments and their agencies, state and provincial governmental entities and supranational organisations, corporate debt securities, MBS/ABS, covered bonds and currencies.
 Issuers may be located anywhere in the world, including emerging markets.
 The Sub-Fund is expected to invest between 10% and 30% of its assets in mortgage-backed securities (MBS) and/or asset-backed securities (ABS) of any credit quality, however, due to the unconstrained investment approach, the actual investment level may vary.
 MBS which may be agency (issued by quasi US government agencies) and non-agency (issued by private institutions) refers to debt securities that are backed by mortgages, including residential and commercial mortgages, and ABS refers to those that are backed by other types of assets such as credit card debt, car loans, consumer loans and equipment leases.
 The Sub-Fund may have significant exposure to below investment grade securities but will not invest in distressed debt securities (at the time of purchase).
 The Sub-Fund may hold up to 10% in convertible securities and up to 10% in contingent convertible bonds.

 The Sub-Fund may use long and short positions (through derivatives) to vary exposure to countries, sectors, currencies and credit ratings which may be concentrated from time to time.
-The Sub-Fund may hold up to 100% in cash and cash equivalents until suitable investment opportunities are found.